droglenc/NCMTH107/resources/Syllabus-Current.md

 <tr style="vertical-align:top"><td>Adam is a chemistry major and math minor.
 He is a bow-tie enthusiast, and enjoys helping people with math.</td><td>Emily is a math major and physics minor.
 She enjoys playing softball, being outdoors, and, of course, mathematics!</td></tr>
 <tr style="vertical-align:top"><td>XXX<br>XXX</td><td>XXX<br>XXX</td></tr>
 </table>

+## Accommodations
+I want to create an inclusive and accessible learning environment for those of you that have a condition that may require special accomodations (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern). *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
+If you have a condition that requires accommodations but *you have not yet established services* through OAR, then you should contact OAR as soon as possible (Ponzio 231 or 715-682-1387).

 ----